 2e) Goals and expected outcomes Sema6A and PlxnA2 rx3:GFP CRISPR mutant zebrafish will be generated and maintained as stable lines.
-FAC sorting of embryos will be optimized to isolate required numbers of RPCs (10,000 for each ATACChIP).
+FAC sorting of embryos will be optimized to isolate required numbers of RPCs (10,000 for each ATAC-seq and ChIP-seq assay).
 RNA-seq will determine the RPC transcriptome and uncover differences in gene expression between WT and mutant cells.
 It is hypothesized that Sema6A/PlxnA2 mutants will have differences in chromatin accessibility and transcription factor regulation of gene expression compared to WT.
 In looking for differences in chromatin structure and histone modifications, we will at first identify areas of differences, and then sequence the areas for further bioinformatics analysis.
 This will enable us to look for regulatory elements, transcription factor binding sites, and begin to elucidate the transcriptional regulatory mechanisms downstream of Sema6A/PlxnA2 signaling

 Aim 3– Characterizing expression and function of additional Plexin A family of receptors in early zebrafish eye development.